xiph/flac/man/flac.md

 	internet streaming.

 **-j** \#, **\--threads**=\#
-:	Try to set a maximum number of threads to use for encoding.
-If
-	multithreading was not enabled on compilation or when setting a number of threads that is too high, this fails with a warning.
-The value of 0 means a default set by the encoder; currently that is 1 thread (i.e. no multithreading), but that could change in the future.
-Currently, up to 128 threads are supported.
-Using a value higher than the number of available CPU threads harms performance.
+:	By default, **flac** will encode with one thread.
+This option enables
+	multithreading with max \# number of threads, although "0" to let the encoder decide.
+Currently, -j 0 is synonymous with -j 1 (i.e. no multithreading), and the max supported number is 64; both could change in the future.
+If \# exceeds the supported maximum (64), **flac** will encode with a single thread (and throw a warning).
+The same happens (for any \#) if **flac** was compiled with multithreading disabled.
+	NOTE: Exceeding the *actual* available CPU threads, harms speed.

 **\--ignore-chunk-sizes**
 :	When encoding to flac, ignore the file size headers in WAV and AIFF